Spidfail/vim_config/README.md

 # vim_config

-Git to store and share my own config.
-It's simple but effective.
+A little repository to store and share my own config.
+It stays simple but it's effective.

 ## To install it :